 If you do try buffet delegation, please let us know how you get on so that we can update this article.
 Is there anything we should change or add?

-After we published this article, a reader emailed us with the following questions.
+After we published this article, one of our readers, Lina Weichbrodt, emailed us with the following questions.
 We have pasted our responses below in case you find them useful.